Sank's Glossary of Linguistics

 (Prosody) A syllable that carries maximum prominence, usually due to being stressed.

-1. I will give you a permit.
+- I will give you a permit.

 (Stress is on the nuclear syllable per of permit.)

-2. I will permit you to do it.
+- I will permit you to do it.

 (Stress is on the nuclear syllable mit of permit.)

-| Alphabetical Glossary of Linguistic Terms
+| Alphabetical Glossary of Linguistic Terms, ?

 NUCLEAR TONE

 (Prosody) In the normal, unemphatic version of the sentence The lady saw the dog, the last word is nuclear, and will carry one of the possible nuclear tones in English.
-The "nuclear tone" is the most prominent pitch movement in a tone unit.
+The nuclear tone is the most prominent pitch movement in a tone unit.
 In English, analyses of nuclear tones vary, but most recognize such contrasts as falling, rising, rising-falling, falling-rising, and level.
 Others are possible, including distinctions within these types, such as high vs. low fall. | David Crystal, 2008

 NUCLEUS

-1. (Syntax) A (predicate) "nucleus" is a unit consisting of the syntactic predicate and its arguments (excluding adjuncts). | I Wayan Arka, 2003
+- (Syntax) A (predicate) nucleus is a unit consisting of the syntactic predicate and its arguments (excluding adjuncts). | I Wayan Arka, 2003

-2. (Prosody; Phonology) Or, tonic syllable.
-Usually used in the description of intonation to refer to the most prominent syllable of the tone-unit, but also used in phonology to denote the centre or peak (i.e. vowel or syllabic consonant) of a syllable.
+tone-unit, but also used in phonology to denote the center or peak (i.e. vowel or syllabic consonant) of a syllable.
 It is one of the central principles of the "standard British" treatment of intonation that continuous speech can be broken up into units called tone-units, and that each of these will have one syllable that can be identified as the most prominent.
 This syllable will normally be the starting point of the major pitch movement (nuclear tone) in the tone-unit. | Peter Roach, 2011

-1. /səpíq/ 'yellow salmonberry'
+- /səpíq/ 'yellow salmonberry'

 Foot